-Peering into the depths below, we inspected the ice.
-It looked okay.
+Peering into the depths below to inspected the ice, it looked okay.
 A little bit of open water, but it looked solid.
 We headed back up canyon, looked down from the first bridge and continued to the top of the canyon.

-Along the wall ice shawls¹ were growing, but were slowly breaking off as temperatures were increasing, and on the canyon floor some of their broken remnants could be found.
+Along the wall ice shawls¹ were growing, but were slowly breaking off as temperatures were increasing.
+On the canyon floor, some of their broken remnants could be found.

 Peering down, we figured that our longest rope would make it.
-We reused one of the existing V-threads, backed it up with an ice screw and were soon ready to descend the icefall.
+We reused one of the existing V-threads, backed it up with an ice screw, and were soon ready to descend the icefall.

-Earlier in the season, this climb had looked quite intimidating, but now it didn’t look that bad!
+Earlier in the season this climb had looked quite intimidating, but now it didn’t look that bad!

 Just around the corner was another small pitch (this was as far as I got on a previous trip ascending the canyon).
 It was overhung and a little awkward.

-Soon we reached the water we’d seen from above… as we’d assumed it was only surface water — pools collecting on top of the solid ice.
+Soon we reached the water we’d seen from above.
+We’d assumed it was only surface water — pools collecting on top of the solid ice.

 Instead of making a V-thread, we found a log frozen into the canyon wall and managed to get some tape/webbing threaded.

 The second constriction is more dramatic than upper.
 Jono also informed me that it was what photographers call the Blue Hour.
 The photos he got are certainly impressive!

-Behind Damsel in Distress (?) a small waterfall plunged down into the ice several metres.
-I was temped to climb down and see if I could get below the ice, but I was still in my work jacket…
+Behind Damsel in Distress a small waterfall plunged down into the ice several metres.
+I was temped to climb down and see if I could get below the ice, but I was still in my work jacket.

 ¹ this speleothem is called a curtain in Nth America (shawl in Australia) – I’ve adopted the word for the similar forming ice formation